cuber/gfwlist2pac-shell/README.md

 gfwlist2pac-shell
 =================

-Translate the gfwlist in base64 to efficient pac file
+Translate the gfwlist in base64 to efficient pac file with X-level domain validation

 This project is mainly created by [@clowwindy](https://github.com/clowwindy/gfwlist2pac) via python